 Woodland hosts a phenomenal number of flies, many of which are very attractive, some of which prey on other invertebrates and a few of which can bite humans painfully.
-St Mark’s-flies (Bibio marci, 11mm), given the name because they are usually seen around St Mark’s day (25 April), are by no means predators.
+Most of the soldierflies and their allies are shown in the Gardens section of this website, but there are plenty of other families to show here.
+St Mark's-flies (Bibio marci, 11mm), given the name because they are usually seen around St Mark's day (25 April), are by no means predators.
 Their larvae feed on roots and vegetable matter underground and they are valuable pollinators of fruit trees.
 However, 2005 saw a massive emergence of the species, which made it open season on them for predators.

 The most active of these were empid flies, led by Empis tessellata (12mm), which are powerful hunters.
 They are less prone to cannibalism than robber-flies but a male finding a female feeding is on pretty safe ground as to his own safety when pairing.